eMedicine Specialties > Emergency Medicine > Pediatric

 Background

-Infant apnea is defined by the American Academy of Pediatrics as "an unexplained episode of cessation of breathing for 20 seconds or longer, or a shorter respiratory pause associated with bradycardia, cyanosis, pallor, and/or marked hypotonia."5 Apnea is more common in preterm infants.
-Apnea of prematurityrequires a specific assessment and treatment and is not discussed in full in this article.
-Apnea is rare among full-term healthy infants and, if present, usually indicates an underlying pathology.
+Infant apnea is defined by the American Academy of Pediatrics as "an unexplained episode of cessation of breathing for 20 seconds or longer, or a shorter respiratory pause associated with bradycardia, cyanosis, pallor, and/or marked hypotonia."[5]
+Apnea is more common in preterm infants.
+Apnea of prematurity requires a specific assessment and treatment and is not discussed in full in this article.
+True apnea is rare among full-term healthy infants and, if present, may indicate an underlying pathology.

 The ED physician may not experience many patients with pure apneic events but more likely will have an infant's caregiver come in and report that his or her child appeared to stop breathing, changed color, or became limp.
-This is an apparent life-threatening event (ALTE).
+This is a brief resolved unexplained event (BRUE), previously referred to as an apparent life threatening event (ALTE).

-"An episode that is frightening to the observer and is characterized by some combination of apnea (central or occasionally obstructive), color change (usually cyanotic or pallid but occasionally erythematous or plethoric), marked change in muscle tone (usually marked limpness), choking or gagging.
+Previously, ALTE was defined as: "An episode that is frightening to the observer and is characterized by some combination of apnea (central or occasionally obstructive), color change (usually cyanotic or pallid but occasionally erythematous or plethoric), marked change in muscle tone (usually marked limpness), choking or gagging.
 In some cases, the observer fears that the infant has died.
-Previously used terminology, such as 'aborted crib death' or 'near miss SIDS' should be abandoned as it implies a, possibly, misleading close association between this type of spell and SIDS."
+ALTE was meant to replace previous terminology, such as “near miss SIDS.”

-ALTE is not a diagnosis.
-It is the description of an event or a presenting complaint.
-The potential underlying diagnoses run the spectrum from benign to extremely serious.
-The challenge with the assessment of the patient who experienced an ALTE lies in scrutinizing the patient's history to discern first, if the event was in fact a true episode of apnea, cyanosis, or tone change, and to then use the physical examination findings and various diagnostic studies, if needed, to deduce the reason the event took place.
+ALTE was used as the description of an event or a presenting complaint.
+The potential underlying diagnoses were broad, and ranged from benign to extremely serious.
+The challenge with the assessment of the patient who experienced an ALTE often was determining via history if the event was in fact a true episode of apnea, cyanosis, or tone change, and to then use the physical examination findings and various diagnostic studies, if needed, to deduce the reason the event took place.

 Apnea is a symptom that has large possibility of etiologies.
-In this article, some of the major etiologies of apneic events that an emergency medicine physician will encounter are discussed, namely, apnea of prematurity; ALTE; obstructive sleep apnea; and miscellaneous forms of apnea that are toxin mediated, secondary to head trauma, or caused by infections.
+In this article, some of the major etiologies of apneic events that an ED physician or primary care physician will encounter are discussed, namely, apnea of prematurity, BRUE, obstructive sleep apnea, and miscellaneous forms of apnea that are toxin mediated, secondary to head trauma, or caused by infections.

 Pathophysiology